|

 Here is a closer view of the ponds and Bay from this part of the path.

-Lots of folks come to fish.
+Many people come to fish.

 The internal path heads toward a rock garden with a huge banyon tree on the right.